How to Remove the New Mattress Smell

 You might've been tired of your saggy old mattress or simply want to upgrade the comfort of your bedroom by buying yourself a new mattress.
 Having a new mattress in your home feels good and refreshing for some reason.
-It brings a sense of ease and thrill of discovering a new way of comfort in your space.
-But with all the excitement is the greeting of the strong chemical smell of a new mattress.
+It brings a sense of ease and the thrill of discovering a new way of comforting your space.
+But with all the excitement comes the strong chemical smell of a new mattress.
 While we all expect to go through this new mattress phase, there are ways you can freshen up your new sleep solution faster.

 Here are some tips to get rid of the ghastly smell faster.